marcusoftnet/marcusoftnet.github.io/_posts/2012-06-23-experience-report-from-rolling-out.md

 and it's organization.

 So instead I'll write about a couple of things that I've experienced and thought of.
-Hopefully you can learn something from this - i know I did learn a lot.
+Hopefully you can learn something from this - I know I did learn a lot.

 Let me first state that not everything in this article is based from